zdravkov/kendo-docs/api/web/window.md

 ### refresh

-Refreshes the content of a Window from a remote URL or the initially defined (content template)[#configuration-content.template].
+Refreshes the content of a Window from a remote URL or the initially defined (content template)[http://docs.kendoui.com/api/web/window#configuration-content.template].

 #### Example